Bachelor of Music

 Applications for entry in September 2023 are now open.
 The application deadline is 3 October 2022.

 Please note that there is a later deadline for New York auditions.

 All applicants (including international applicants) should apply online through the UCAS Conservatoires admissions service, where you can apply simultaneously to all the institutions that are members of Conservatoires UK.
 You can track your application, find out when your audition is and get the results of your audition all on UCAS Conservatoires.
 You can also confirm your decisions online.

-Applicants interested in joint principal study or second study are reminded to submit only one application.
+Applicants interested in joint principal study are reminded to submit only one application.
 If you submit two applications you will be charged twice.